DOES LOW TESTOSTERONE LEAD TO DEPRESSION?

 MANAGEMENT OF DEPRESSION IN TESTOSTERONE DEFICIENCY

-Testosterone deficiency and depression can be managed together starting with change in lifestyle.
+Testosterone deficiency and depression can be managed together starting with a change in lifestyle.
 The following may help with both low testosterone and stress management:

 - Lose weight: Body fat makes estrogen, which can tip the ratio of estrogen to testosterone, which results in unfavorably lower amounts of testosterone.